iceking111/RaHFF-Net/README.md

-# Remote Sensing Image Change Detection with Transformers
+# RaHFF-Net: Recall-adjustable Hierarchical Feature Fusion Network for Remote Sensing Image Change Detection

-Here, we provide the pytorch implementation of the paper: Remote Sensing Image Change Detection with Transformers.
+Here, we provide the pytorch implementation of the paper: RaHFF-Net: Recall-adjustable Hierarchical Feature Fusion Network for Remote Sensing Image Change Detection.

 For more ore information, please see our published paper at [IEEE TGRS](https://ieeexplore.ieee.org/document/9491802) or [arxiv](https://arxiv.org/abs/2103.00208).